austta/austta.org.au/meetings.md

 ## Melbourne

-Subject to any new COVID-19 restrictions, the next meeting will be at 8.00pm on Wednesday 3 March at David Hennell’s place, 3/29 Croydon Rd Surrey Hills. [(03)&nbsp;9830&nbsp;1802](tel:+61398301802).
-The discussion topic is the 1949 Trans Australia Railway Working Timetable.
+Subject to any new COVID-19 restrictions, the next meeting will be at 8.00pm on Wednesday 5 May at David Hennell’s place, 3/29 Croydon Rd Surrey Hills. [(03)&nbsp;9830&nbsp;1802](tel:+61398301802).

 ## Sydney